How to Pass the NCMA Certification Exam

 How Hard Is the NCMA Certification Exam?

 The NCMA certification exam is 165 questions given over the course of three hours (you don’t have to use the entire three hours, of course).

-According to the NCCT website, the pass rate for the NCMA is 62%, or just over half.
+According to the NCCT website, the pass rate for the NCMA is 60%.
 This doesn’t mean the exam is incredibly difficult, but it does mean that no one should expect to breeze through without studying.
-Put in the time to adequately prepare and you can land in that 62% on the first try.
+Put in the time to adequately prepare and you can land in that 60% on the first try.

 How Many Times Can You Take the NCMA Exam?

 Candidates who do not pass the exam on their first and second attempts may retest after 30 days.